 in which conditions of the lemma 1 are executed for the series

-Hence, on the lemma 1, this series defines an analytical function, in the considered rectangle, which coincides with $F(s_{0} +s)$ in the circle $C(0)$.
+Hence, by the lemma 1, this series defines an analytical function in the considered rectangle which coincides with $F(s_{0} +s)$ in the disc $C(0)$.
 To apply the principle of analytical continuation we take one-connected open domain where both of the functions $\log F_{*} (s)$ and $\log F(s+s_{0} )$ are regular (here function $F_{*} (s)$ is the sum of the series (17)).
-Let $\rho _{1} ,...,\rho _{L} $ to designate all possible zeros of the function $F(s_{0} +s)$ in the considered rectangle the contour of which does not contain zeros of the function $F(s_{0} +s)$.
+Let $\rho _{1} ,...,\rho _{L} $ designate all possible zeros of the function $F(s_{0} +s)$ in the considered rectangle the contour of which does not contain zeros of the function $F(s_{0} +s)$.
 We will take cuts through the segments $1/2\le Res\le Re\rho _{l} ,$ $Ims=Im\rho _{l} , =\log F(s+s_{0} )$ holds.
-Then, the equality $F_{*} (s)=F(s+s_{0} )$ is executed in all open area defined above.
-Now we receive justice of the relation $F_{*} (s)=F(s+s_{0} )$ in the all rectangle (without cuts) where both functions are regular.
+Then, the equality $F_{*} (s)=F(s+s_{0} )$ is executed in all open domain defined above.
+Now we receive a justice of the relation $F_{*} (s)=F(s+s_{0} )$ in the all rectangle (without cuts) where both functions are regular.
 The theorem is proved.